 pH 11(B) -> pH 9(E) -> pH 7(A) -> pH 4(D) -> pH 1 (B)

 There are two test tubes A and B. In the test tube, A HCl is added and in the test tube, B is added.
 In both the test tubes, magnesium ribbons are kept in both the test tubes.
 So, find out and explain in which test tube there will be more fizzing give reasons.

 HCl is a strong acid where acetic is a weaker acid.
 The reason why fizzing occurs is because of the evolution of the hydrogen gas by reacting with the acid on the magnesium ribbon.
 Since HCl is a very strong acid there is a lot of liberation of hydrogen gas from test tube A. therefore, more fizzing take place in test tube A.

-Fresh milk from cows have pH of 6.
+Fresh milk from cows has a pH of 6.
 So how does the pH change when this milk is turned to curd?

-Why should plaster of paris be stored in moisture proof container?
+Why should plaster of Paris be stored in a moisture-proof container?

-What is meaning of neutralization reaction?
+What is the meaning of neutralization reaction?
 Give examples: